Delta flight returns to Atlanta after birds hit windshield

 It happened Sunday during takeoff, as Flight 2281 left Hartsfield-Jackson Atlanta International Airport, Delta spokesman Morgan Durrant said.
-The plane returned to Atlanta and the gate, so that passengers could board another flight to Washington late Sunday night, he said.
+The plane returned to Atlanta and the gate, so that passengers could board another flight to Washington late Sunday, he said.

 WJLA-TV Managing Editor Paul Gourley, who was on the flight, said the plane made an emergency landing after the jet's cockpit windshield was struck.
 He posted a picture on Twitter of the bird's remains on the windshield.
 In the Twitter post, he congratulated the crew members for their calmness and professionalism in getting the plane back safely.